1. Introduction to LabVIEW Robotics

 - using both the encoder and accelerometer

 The robot in this example is modeled as a one-degree-of-freedom object that we are applying a force to.
 You could think of it as a hockey puck that allows us to track the position, velocity and acceleration.
 The Kalman filter can be used to track a specific position of a landmark even if the measurement is corrupted by noise.
 As demonstrated in the example, the Kalman filter incorporating both measurements is the most consistent over the long term and under changing acceleration.
 This example is included when both the LabVIEW Robotics Module and the LabVIEW Control Design and Simulation Module are installed.
-To learn more about using the LabVIEW Control Design and Simulation module for robotics, see Basics of Control Design and Simulation and Advanced Control for Robotics.
+To learn more about using the LabVIEW Control Design and Simulation module for robotics, see Advanced Control for Robotics.

 Figure 8: Example of localization included in LabVIEW Robotics which uses an Continous Kalman Filter to track the position of a one-degree-of-freedom robot